puntofisso/puntofisso/README.md

 ### Hi there 👋

 I'm Giuseppe, a data geek based in London.
-In my day life I'm Head of AI Skunkworks and Deployment at NHSx ([LinkedIn](linkedin.com/in/giuseppesollazzo/)).
+I'm taking a break in between jobs.
+Most recently, I was Head of AI Skunkworks and Deployment at NHSx ([LinkedIn](linkedin.com/in/giuseppesollazzo/)).
 This is my personal profile.

 - 🌐 Learn more at my personal website [www.puntofisso.net](http://www.puntofisso.net)
 - 🔭 I send a weekly newsletter about all things data, [**quantum of sollazzo**](http://puntofisso.net/newsletter), which you can sponsor via [GitHub Sponsors](https://github.com/sponsors/puntofisso)